isomerpages/imda-itsc/_who-we-are/1d-itsc-technical-committees.md

 NOTE: Consensus need not imply unanimity."

-b.
-A TC shall comprise members who are key stakeholders with technical experience or expertise relevant to the scope of the work of the TC.
+(b) A TC shall comprise members who are key stakeholders with technical experience or expertise relevant to the scope of the work of the TC.
 ITSC TC members are appointed based on the following guidelines:

 i.
 As representatives of local organisations, industry associations, professional bodies, academia or research institutes.